Skip to content

 Methodology Note

 Every question and framework in this report traces to documented winning methods from elite criminal defense attorneys.
-Calibrated for DWI defense using documented methodology from Lawrence Taylor (DWI suppression), Robert Remar (field sobriety analysis), and Robert Ramsey (BAC forensics) — three of the most cited DUI defense attorneys in published legal scholarship.
+Calibrated for DWI defense using published methodology from Lawrence Taylor (DWI suppression), Robert Remar (field sobriety analysis), and Robert Ramsey (BAC forensics).

 Where Things Stand